botbreeder/what-the-matrix-is/README.md

 ```

-#### Specific data-types
+#### Specific data types

-What could be useful is the possibility to define **specific** data-types, that is, a data-type that is syntactically expressed as an existing type, but have another name.
-For example, an `EmailAddress` data-type could be built from the primitive `string` data-type.
-The specific data-type puts additional constraints on an existing type, and makes its meaning explicit.
+What could be useful is the possibility to define **specific** data types, that is, a data type that is syntactically expressed as an existing type, but has another name.
+For example, an `EmailAddress` data type could be built from the primitive `string` data type.
+The specific data type puts additional constraints on an existing type, and makes its meaning explicit.

 ```
 EmailAddress:string { "github@gmail.com" }
 ```

-#### Primitive data-types
+#### Primitive data types

 That's about it, on the syntax level.
 For now.
 OpenDDL provides almost everything else.
 We stay very declarative.

-The list of available primitive data-types can be reduced to:
+The list of available primitive data types can be reduced to:
 ```
 boolean         bool        b
 number          num         n